IPKeohane/Chimney-Identification-Tool/README.md

 2. Run *rasterFiltering/create_multiband_raster_from_bathymetry.R* to produce
 a normalized multiband raster derived from the input bathymetry.
 Make sure to edit this file to point to the correct location and filename of the input bathymetry raster.
-3. Run *neuralNet/scripts/runProduceCitOutputs.py* to produce a CSV output of CIT pick point locations.
+3. Run *neuralNet/scripts/runProduceCitOutputs.py* to produce a .csv output file of CIT pick point locations.
 Make sure to edit the file so the *fp_in* variable points to the multiband raster generated in step 2.